3 minute read

 - Visual tasks are easy to see

-Because we are all busy, and most don’t take detailed motes of meeting and conversations, the whiteboard serves as an excellent visual for highlighting important info.
+Because we are all busy, and most don’t take detailed notes of meetings and conversations, the whiteboard serves as an excellent visual for highlighting important info.
 And, when the info isn’t needed anymore, simply wipe it clean.

-I am willing to bet big dollars, that if you start using bulletin boards, whiteboards, dry erase boards, or large pre-made calendars in your office and shop, you’ll find a significant improvement is staff communication, as well as a higher success rate achieving sales numbers!
+I am willing to bet big dollars, that if you start using bulletin boards, whiteboards, dry-erase boards, or large pre-made calendars in your office and shop, you’ll find a significant improvement in staff communication, as well as a higher success rate in achieving sales numbers!

 Want to talk about it?
 Call me now: Dick Wagner 419-202-6745

 Copyright © 2020 – 2022 AskDickWagner, LLC All Rights Reserved